arifalmas/Tailwind-CSS-4.0/README.md

   🟢 When you make changes, it updates the styles faster.

 By using Rust and improving how it's built, Tailwind CSS 4.0 is all about making your work smoother and quicker.

+# Unified Toolchain:

+With Tailwind CSS 4.0, you don't have to mess around with setting up your CSS tools separately.
+It's got Lightning CSS built right in, which takes care of things like:

+  🟢 Handling @import so you can bring in styles from other files easily. </br>
+  🟢 Automatically adding browser-specific prefixes to your CSS so it works everywhere.</br>
+  🟢 Letting you nest styles within styles, which can make your code cleaner. </br>
+  🟢 Making sure your CSS works on older browsers too.